-To find the slope of a particular point, calculate a grid of the slope and find the Z value of that point(s) within the grid file.
+To find the slope of a particular point, create a slope grid and find the Z value of the point(s) within the grid file.

 - Create the slope grid file.

 - In the Grid Calculus dialog, select a map layer which uses the desired grid file from the Input Grid list or click the Browse button to navigate to and select your grid file.

 - Choose Terrain Modeling | Terrain Slope.

 - Change the Output Grid name and location, if desired.

 - Click OK and the grid is created.

 - Now you can find the Z value of the point.
 There are a few different ways you can do this:

 - Create a map of the grid file (e.g. Home | New Map | Contour) if a map layer wasn't created at the end of the Grid Calculus operation, then move the cursor over the location and view the Z value in the application status bar.